 Change the number of starting bricks.

-Choose other letters: bricks with dot 3 and dot 6 increase the width of the water; bricks “C” and “A” create a river with more water.
+Choose other letters: bricks with dot 3 and dot 6 decrease the width of the water; bricks “C” and “A” create a river with more water.

 Create several rivers.